 The Nominating Committee shall consist of seven (7) members consisting of the Chairperson and Vice Chairperson, one (1) other Past President or Past Secretary, the current President and President-Elect, and two (2) club members at large (not Past Presidents or Past Secretaries).

 The nominating Committee shall meet one or more times prior to the annual meeting of that year, at a place and time to be decided by the Chairperson of the Nominating Committee.
-The Rotary office will provide the record of attendance and past service of club members along with the materials necessary to conduct and record votes of the Committee.
+The Rotary office will provide the record of attendance, current standing and past service of club members along with such other materials as the Chairperson may request.

-The Nominating Committee shall propose only one active member candidate for each office.
-Members of the Nominating Committee may not be considered for the positions of President-Elect, Secretary or Assistant Treasurer during their service on the Nominating Committee.
-Members of the Nominating Committee, however, may be considered for nomination as a director.
+The Nominating Committee shall propose only one active member in good standing as candidate for each office.
+Only Classified Active members who are not members of the Nominating Committee during their service on the Nominating Committee may be considered for the positions of President-Elect, Secretary, or Assistant Treasurer.
+Members of the Nominating Committee and members who are not Classified Active Members, however, may be considered for nomination as a director.

-The Nominating Committee is encouraged to nominate persons for the positions of President-Elect, and Secretary from those who have served on the club Board of Directors, but it is not required to do so.
+The Nominating Committee is encouraged to nominate persons for the positions of President-Elect and Secretary from those who have served on the club Board of Directors, but it is not required to do so.

-The Nominating Committee will not nominate a Director candidate who is currently serving out a full term on the Board of Directors – i.e., directors will not be nominated to serve consecutive full terms on the Board.
+The Nominating Committee will not nominate a director candidate who is currently serving out a full term on the Board of Directors – i.e., directors will not be nominated to serve consecutive full terms on the Board.

 The Nominating Committee Chairperson shall contact the nominees to receive their assurances that they are willing to serve in the position for which they are nominated, if elected by the club members.
 The Nominating Committee may select an alternate person for each position to become the nominee for that position, or schedule a subsequent meeting of the Nominating Committee, if any nominee is unwilling or unable to serve.